thi-ng/blog/2016/20160502-hiperf-clojurescript.md

 avoid copying large amounts of data, something which would cause a huge overhead and make the whole exercise of using C/asm.js pointless…

-The diagram below shows the memory layout of the ParticleSystem’s “particles” array.
-Each particle only takes up 36 bytes (much less than we could idiomatically achieve in Clojurescript) and since that’s a multiple of 4, all particles in this array are tightly packed and no alignment bytes are needed (Floats always need to be stored at 4-byte boundaries).
+The diagram below shows the memory layout of the ParticleSystem's "particles" array.
+Each particle only takes up 36 bytes (much less than we could idiomatically achieve in Clojurescript) and since that's a multiple of 4, all particles in this array are tightly packed and no alignment bytes are needed (Floats always need to be stored at 4-byte boundaries).

 ![image](../assets/1b/ab/01lEUuivnupxA4d5R.png)

-On the Clojurescript side we’re using [Reagent](https://reagent-project.github.io) to wrap React.js and the latest dev snapshot (0.0.1158-SNAPSHOT) of [thi.ng/geom](https://thi.ng/geom) to handle all WebGL aspects.
+On the Clojurescript side we're using [Reagent](https://reagent-project.github.io) to wrap React.js and the latest dev snapshot (0.0.1158-SNAPSHOT) of [thi.ng/geom](https://thi.ng/geom) to handle all WebGL aspects.

-Thanks to Emscripten’s [interop API](https://kripken.github.io/emscripten-site/docs/api_reference/preamble.js.html), communication between the compiled C module and CLJS is pretty trivial, even though we’re limited to only passing/receiving primitive LLVM data types.
-In the case of our example this is absolutely fine though, since in CLJS we’re only interested in a) initializing the particle system, b) updating it and c) obtaining a pointer to the array of particles.
+Thanks to Emscripten's [interop API](https://kripken.github.io/emscripten-site/docs/api_reference/preamble.js.html), communication between the compiled C module and CLJS is pretty trivial, even though we're limited to only passing/receiving primitive LLVM data types.
+In the case of our example this is absolutely fine though, since in CLJS we're only interested in a) initializing the particle system, b) updating it and c) obtaining a pointer to the array of particles.
 The following code shows how to [wrap](https://kripken.github.io/emscripten-site/docs/api_reference/preamble.js.html?highlight=closure#cwrap)